 - How is organizational change managed and communicated?

-These areas need to be assessed and this is what we do as a Executive Coach.
+These areas need to be assessed and this is what we do as an Executive Coach.
 The 6 key areas cover the primary sources of stress at work.
-As a wellness consultant, we can pinpoint the area to focus.
+As a wellness consultant, we can pinpoint the area to focus on.

 The fresh eyes of an Executive Coach help you see the forest rather than just the trees!